-^f Default values provided by IPCC KP Supplement (p.
-2.122) for density and carbon fraction have been used here.
+^f Default values provided by 2019 IPCC Refinement (p.
+12.21) for density and carbon fraction have been used here.
 MDF was produced in Finland only in 1995 to 2000.

-g Wood pulp, excluding dissolving wood pulp, is used to estimate the carbon balance of paper and paper board products because they are used for paper and paperboard production.
+^g Wood pulp, excluding dissolving wood pulp, is used to estimate the carbon balance of paper and paper board products because they are used for paper and paperboard production.
 Default values provided by 2006 IPCC Guidelines (p.
 12.19) have been used here.

-country-specific half-life values were not considered.
-In 2022, 76% of sawn wood, 80% of wood-based panels and 89% of paper and paper board were exported (FAO 2023).
+lives can be used only for the HWP consumed domestically, and since most of the production has been exported from Finland, country-specific half-life values were not considered.
+In 2023, 81% of sawn wood, 83% of plywood and 94% of paper and paper board were exported (The Finnish Forest Industries 2024).